mnot/I-D/http-encryption-encoding/draft.md

 * Purpose: Provide an explicit key.
 * Reference: [this document]

-### ecdh
+### dh

-* Parameter Name: ecdh
+* Parameter Name: dh
-* Purpose: Carry an elliptic curve Diffie-Hellman share used to derive a key.
+* Purpose: Carry a modp or elliptic curve Diffie-Hellman share used to derive a key.
-* Reference: [this document]

-### nonce

-* Parameter Name: nonce
-* Purpose: Provide a source of entropy for derivation of the content encryption key.
-This value is mandatory.
-* Reference: [this document]

-### rs

-* Parameter Name: rs
-* Purpose: The size of the encrypted records.
 * Reference: [this document]